-Artificial Intelligence (AI) is becoming a major part of student life in Pakistan.
+Artificial Intelligence (AI) is becoming a major part of student life.
 From completing assignments to preparing for exams, students are increasingly turning to tools like ChatGPT, Grammarly, and Google Bard.

 But educators are beginning to ask: